psnfiller/kbc/README.md

 # KBC parser.

-This code, along with pkdtotext, converts KBC's online statements from PDFs into Google spreadsheets.
+This code, along with pkdtotext, converts KBC's online statements from PDFs into Google spreadsheets or CSV.

 ## Dependencies